thomasdenecker/START-R/README.md

 ### START-R application utilisation

-Double click on START-R file (Windows / MacOS X) or launch the command line (Linux) and open your internet browser, typing the following url: http://localhost:3838/ for START-R analyzer and http://localhost:3839/ for START-R viewer and it should work™.
-Default user is admin with password : admin.
+Double click on START-R file (Windows / MacOS X) or launch the command line (Linux) and open your internet browser, typing the following url: http://localhost:3838/ for START-R analyzer and http://localhost:3839/ for START-R viewer and it should work.
+Admin is the default user with password : admin.
 We recommend you to change this password the first time you use it.

 **NOTE** (MAC users) : You may need to repeat the same manipulation as for the installation file (only once).